Don Shula: Early life

-As Shula's family expanded — he had six siblings, including a set of triplets born in 1936 — his father got a job in the local fishing industry for $15 a week, and later worked at a rayon plant in nearby Painesville, Ohio.
+Shula had six siblings, including a set of triplets born in 1936.
+To meet the family's financial needs, his father obtained a job in the local fishing industry for $15 a week, and later worked at a rayon plant in nearby Painesville, Ohio.
 Shula attended elementary school at St. Mary's, a private Catholic school in Painesville; his mother was a devout Catholic, and his father converted to that denomination when they married.
-He later attended Harvey High School in Painesville and played on its football team starting in 1945.
-He did not try out for the team because of his mother's prohibition and because he was recovering from a bout of pneumonia, but an assistant football coach noticed him in a gym class and convinced him to join.
-Shula forged his parents' signatures to sign up.